Fagan assumes command of 451st IS

 |0

-This work, Fagan assumes command of 451st IS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fagan assumes command of 451st IS, by TSgt Darnell Cannady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT